mvbharath66/Customer-Relationship-Management-CRM-/README.md

 CRM project

 Overview
-CRM is a customer relationship management (CRM) system built with Django.
+-CRM is a customer relationship management (CRM) system built with Django.
 It helps manage leads, clients, and teams efficiently, providing a streamlined interface for users to interact with their CRM data.

 Features
     -User Authentication and Profile Management